Best hammocks of 2022

 - Best hammock bed: Mac Sports Collapsible Portable Removable Canopy Hammock

-- Best under $20: Kootek Camping Hammock
+- Best budget: Kootek Camping Hammock

 Why you’ll be happy you invested in the best hammock

 For a relatively low price, you can create the gently swaying bed of your dreams, where you can peacefully rest under a tree, bask in the sunshine, or lazily read a book.
 Hammocks are also convenient and don’t take up too much space.
 The entire family is sure to enjoy this peaceful backyard or garden addition.
 And practically speaking, when you’re hiking or camping, a portable hammock gives you a place to get shade or take a load off.
 Here are our suggestions for finding the best hammock for you.

 Should you get a permanent, packable, or overnight protected hammock?